-Ty Gorman, Vice President
+Ty Gorman, Treasurer

 Gordy is an experienced manager with domestic and international not-for-profits and has a long-standing interest in renewable energy and climate change.
 Gordy has several decades of management experience, including 20 years with CARE International, an international relief and development agency.
 His first efforts at increasing solar energy date back to 1982, when he organized one of Oregon’s first solar-energy technician training programs.
 More recently, he was the Executive Director of Green Empowerment, an organization promoting renewable energy in the developing world.
 He serves on the board of directors of Solar Oregon and has been active with Oregon Climate/Our Climate since 2013.